All About Eastern Bluebirds (Sialia Sialis)

 - Nest construction: 2-6 days. (can be built in 1 day, or can be spread out over a six week period especially in early spring), primarily gathering nesting material from the ground.
-Female does most of work, male may carry in a bit or rearrange nest or even take material out.
+Female does most of work, male may carry in a bit (e.g., an inital "claim straw" or two), or rearrange nest or even take material out.
 (BNA).
 Occasionally a nest is started by abandoned, or is used as a "dummy" nest to keep other birds from using the box.
 Note: Occasionally, males may bring in a few pieces of nesting material, as part of a "nest demonstration display."
 Rarely, they may actually remove nesting material - see Linda Moore video.
 Nest description: Neat, cup shaped, "woven" (by tucking in stray needles) nest typically 100% fine grass or pine needles.
 Cup may be in the back of the box.
 Occasionally bits of fur or a few feathers, or even some hair (e.g., from a horse).
 Fairly deep, often cylindrical nest cup - usually 3-4" deep, with the cup portion 2.5" in diameter and about 2.25" deep.

 - Egg laying: 5-7 days (shorter in summer broods).
 See typical first egg dates by State.
 Usually laying one per day (skipping a day in cold weather is possible but uncommon), usually before 10 a.m., for a total of 3-7 eggs (4-5 is typical).
 Often start egg laying a day or few days after nest is completed.
 Egg laying can be delayed (sometimes for a week or two - 3 weeks is not unheard of) in cold weather, for young parents, or in cases where food is scarce.
 Later broods tend to have fewer eggs, and Bluebirds tend to lay more eggs per nest in the north vs. south, but southern birds have a longer nesting season.
 Eggs are powder blue (no dark spots), sometimes white.
 Surface is smooth, shape is subelliptical to short subelliptical.
 See photos.
 Occasionally lay "runt" eggs.

 - Incubation: 12-14 days (can be 11-19.
 Tends to be longer for early nests, colder temperatures and higher latitudes).
 Begins the day the last egg is laid (or sometimes on next-to-last egg - which may result in a runt hatching 24 hours later than the rest of the clutch).
 Only the female incubates (male bluebirds do not develop a brood patch), spending about 61% of her time on the eggs (Pinkowski 1979.)
 Female may come and go during the day (sometimes staying away for longer periods during warm weather).
 She usually stays on the nest at night.
 While they may sit on eggs occasionally during the egg laying period, "full-time" regular incubation doesn't start until all eggs are laid.
 They may wait about a week if weather is still cold.
 They may start incubating before the clutch is complete in warmer conditions.
 Hatching failure is highest during warmer conditions.
 See heat.
-Female often practices tremble-thrusting (possibly to shake parasites out of nesting material.)
+During incubation and development, the female often practices tremble-thrusting (possibly to shake parasites out of nesting material.)